ps1312/MyExpenses/README.md

 The goal in the end is to have an iOS application that helps me to do one simple task:
 **Track my expenses**

-As for the technical side, the application should be made with _decoupled_ modules, in other words, the system should be _extendable_, _flexible_ and _plataform agnostic_ to promove reusability of code.
+As for the technical side, the application should be made with _decoupled_ modules, in other words, the system should be _extendable, flexible_ and _plataform agnostic_ to promove reusability of code.

 ---